ShaunaMyers/ny-times-take-home/README.md

 # NY Times Take Home Assignment

 ## Overview
  The goal of this task was to simulate a take home challenge that one might receive during the interview process.
-Application was completed in 8 hours.
+Basic application was completed in 8 hours with an extension of 4 hours for added features.
 Time managment and planning were prioritized, as well as explaining the process and reasoning behind decisions.

 ## View the project planning document [here](https://github.com/ShaunaMyers/ny-times-take-home/blob/main/project_planning.md)